HMSH00D/lobotomy/README.md

 - **2.7.10**
 - **2.7.11**

 For Lobotomy to properly implement its dependencies, a [Homebrew](http://brew.sh/) installation of Python is required for OS X and [Linuxbrew](http://linuxbrew.sh/) for Linux distributions.
-Your ```PYTHONPATH``` must then be pointed to the Homebrew's or LinuxBrew's linked installation of Python.
+Your ```PYTHONPATH``` must then be pointed to the Homebrew's or Linuxbrew's linked installation of Python.

 Building the **apktool** requires Java and has been validated against the following versions: